beenotung/pym/README.md

 - Dependecies are installed locally (per project) with `venv` in `./python_module`

-- Dependencies are added to `requirements.txt` automatically
+- Directly installed dependencies are added to `requirements.txt` automatically

 - Cross platform: it works on Linux, Mac, and Windows (with git bash)